sudipshah/iOSRottenTomatoes/README.md

 An app like Rotten tomatoes using the Rotten Tomatoes API

-Total time taken: 8 hours
+Total time taken: 10 hours

-User Stories:
+User Stories Done:

 - User can view a list of movies from Rotten Tomatoes.
 Poster images must be loading asynchronously.
-[DONE]
-- User can view movie details by tapping on a cell [DONE]
+- User can view movie details by tapping on a cell
 - User sees loading state while waiting for movies API.
 You can use one of the 3rd party libraries here.
-[DONE]
 - User sees error message when there's a networking error.
 You may not use UIAlertView to display the error.
 See this screenshot for what the error message should look like: network error screenshot.
-[DONE]
-- Add a tab bar for Box Office and DVD. (optional) [DONE]
 - User can pull to refresh the movie list.
-[DONE]

-Not Done:

-- All images fade in (optional)
-- For the large poster, load the low-res image first, switch to high-res when complete (optional)
-- All images should be cached in memory and disk.
-In other words, images load immediately upon cold start (optional).
-- Customize the highlight and selection effect of the cell. (optional)
-- Customize the navigation bar. (optional)
+- Add a tab bar for Box Office and DVD. (optional)
-- Add a search bar. (optional)
+- Add a search bar. (optional) - Throws an exception :(

-Additional Requirements
+Additional Requirements Done:

 - Must use Cocoapods.
-[DONE]
 - Asynchronous image downloading must be implemented using the UIImageView category in the AFNetworking library.
-[DONE]

 ![video walkthrough](RottenTomatoes.gif)